Invizo6000

 APT

 Atom probe tomography (APT, or 3DAP; three-dimentional atom probe) is the only method to visualize the distribution of atoms as 3D map at a magnification ratio of over 1 million by simultaneously measuring the mass and position of atoms ionized with laser pulses (or voltage pulses) from the needle-shaped specimens with the radius of curvature ~ 50 nm.
 For example, this method can precisely analyze the 3D distribution of elements within nanoscale devices or the uneven elemental distributions within materials.
+The development of laser-assisted atom probe tomography (APT) in the early 2000s has enabled the three-dimensional elucidation of the distribution of trace elements and dopants at the atomic level, not only in metallic materials but also in semiconductors and insulators.

 APT